Wednesday 29 June, 2016 13.00 EDT

 Both medicines inside Truvada interfere with an enzyme called reverse transcriptase, which is used by HIV-infected cells to make new viruses.
 Since Truvada inhibits, or reduces the activity of this enzyme, this drug causes HIV-infected cells to slow down or stop producing new viruses.

-Clinical trials have found that Truvada, when taken as part of a package of HIV prevention tools (frequent screening for HIV and other sexually transmitted infections, safer sex counselling, use of condoms), can reduce the risk of HIV transmission in some people.
+Truvada, when taken as part of a package of HIV prevention tools (frequent screening for HIV and other sexually transmitted infections, safer sex counselling, use of condoms), can significantly reduce the risk of HIV transmission in some people.
 For more information about this, see CATIE’s fact sheet on Pre-exposure prophylaxis (PrEP).

 How do people with HIV use Truvada?